bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 - Ensure that the connection with BlazingMQ broker is up, and not stopping or disconnected.

-- Ensure that message payload is not emptpy.
+- Ensure that message payload is not empty.
 By policy, we don't allow other BlazingMQ SDKs to post empty message payloads.

 One of the fields in `PutHeader` is `MessageGUID`, which was described in